The Best Ways to Protect Your Car From Sun Damage - Real Pro Auto Service

 Can Sun Exposure Damage My Car’s Interior Components?

 Yes, sun exposure can damage your car’s interior components.
-It can cause fading, cracking, and deterioration of materials like leather and plastic, reducing your vehicle’s overall esthetic and value.
+It can cause fading, cracking, and deterioration of materials like leather and plastic, reducing your vehicle’s overall aesthetic and value.
 Protecting your car is essential.

 How Often Should I Apply Wax for Maximum Protection?